 - Interpret merit.

 - Interview to avoid bias.

 - Give equal time and thought to all feedback.

 - Offer flexible work for every employee, not just one group.

 The key to successful diversity and inclusion is not about favouring one group over another, it’s about giving every employee the same opportunities and treatment.

 As leaders, you’ll need to provide concrete reasons for balancing trust and diversity to show how it eases pain and creates gain.

-As individuals, you’ll need commitment and purpose to make the systems work; to foster a diverse workplace where all employees learn to trust people who are different.
+As individuals, you’ll need commitment and purpose to make the systems work and foster a diverse workplace where all employees learn to trust different people.

 - Focus on what individuals have in common.